 Allergies can affect animals in the same, annoying way that they affect humans.
 For dogs, this can mean a lot of itchy skin issues.
 When we have an itch, we can usually find a way to scratch it, but with our dogs, that may not always be possible.
 When it is, the itching may be nearly unbearable to the point your pooch scratches or chews away hair or breaks the skin.
 This is not good in so many ways, but mostly, it can be very painful and uncomfortable for your dog.
 If you’re also fretful regarding the vitamin intake of your pet, portable tools like omega 3 test for dogs are invaluable.

-If you look around online or talk to other pet owners, their suggestions tend to include medications and treatments that contain chemicals and other unnatural ingredients that can be harmful to your whole family.
-It’s time to ditch the chemicals and start looking at natural ways to treat allergies and itchy skin issues like giving them cbd for dogs.
+If you look around online or talk to other pet owners, their suggestions tend to include medications (like medicating for dog allergies with Piriton) and treatments.
+There are also natural ways to treat allergies and itchy skin issues like giving them cbd for dogs.
 There are a lot of ways to help your pet naturally, and we will delve into some of them here.

 Why Do Dogs Itch?